-All algorithm changes are aimed at delivering a better choice of search result for searchers.
+All algorithm changes are aimed at delivering a better choice of search results for searchers.
 So, the main thing to remember, to reduce the chances of being hit by an algorithm update, is to focus on providing unique, accurate, insightful content, which loads fast, is easy to find, and attracts inbound links from other reputable sites.
-Most certainly, don’t use questionable tactics (e.g. keyword stuffing, buying links, plagiarism etc.).
+Most certainly, don’t use questionable tactics (e.g. keyword stuffing, buying links, plagiarism, etc.).

 Solution – if you are hit by an algorithm change, try to find out what the change was focusing on, and then adjust your content accordingly.
 Bear in mind, though, that many algorithm changes are subsequently reversed when Google realise that the change hasn’t had the effect they had hoped.
 So it’s worth waiting a week or two to see if your traffic comes back again.